Obstetric Anesthesia Specialists in Honolulu, HI

 Anesthesia is routinely used to help relieve pain during a medical procedure, which often includes common occurrences like childbirth.
 Many individuals are familiar with epidurals and their primary use of reducing pain during the birthing process, but there are also a few other options available for expectant patients of Ko’olau Women’s Healthcare.

 To determine which type of obstetric anesthesia is best for you, be sure to discuss each of your options with your doctor or midwife before labor begins.
 It is also important to remember that in some situations, additional obstetric anesthesia may be needed suddenly during the delivery process to reduce the mother and child’s risk for birthing complications.
 Call 808-230-8500 for our Kailua office and 808-888-3449 for our Honolulu office today to schedule a consultation!

 When to Use Obstetric Anesthesia

-Natural births have become much more popular in recent years, and are certainly not a poor choice so long as mothers are able to ensure the safety of themselves and their baby throughout a natural delivery.
+Natural births have become much more popular in recent years, and are certainly not a poor choice so long as mothers are able to ensure the safety of themselves and their babies throughout a natural delivery.
 There are a variety of conditions that can raise the risk of a natural birth, which may exist prior to a woman’s pregnancy or may only arise during delivery.